-- 1. apply the concept of publication ethics when writing a research paper - 2. anticipate the impact of publication ethics on research dissemination - 3. propose strategies to manage and prevent publication misconducts context of research dissemination.
-The course will use case studies to demonstrate how publication misconducts can be prevented and addressed.
+This course teaches the candidates the elements of responsible conduct of research.
+It stimulates the student to reflect on the importance of publication ethics as a culmination of research conducted in a responsible manner and its implications in the context of research dissemination by case reports and presentation.
+The course will also use case studies to demonstrate how publication misconducts can be prevented and addressed.